DPT Admissions Requirements by School

-Before applying to DPT programs, it is good to understand what the minimum admissions requirements are so that you can select programs that are a good fit for you.
-Some admissions requirements, such as interviews and letters of recommendation, may not be things that you need to worry about until it is time to start applying (you should be thinking about who might write your letters of recommendation).
-However, other requirements, such as GPA minimums, GRE test scores, and PT observation hours require earlier preparation so that you can meet your goals.
+Before applying to DPT programs, it is important to know the various admissions requirements so that you can select programs that are a good fit for you.
+Some admissions requirements, such as interviews and letters of recommendation, may be addressed later in the application process, but identifying potential recommenders is advisable.
+However, other requirements, such as GPA minimums, GRE test scores, and PT observation hours require immediate attention and preparation.

-To help you prepare for applying to programs, we have compiled a list of school data on GPA and observation hour requirements as reported by the Physical Therapy Centralized Application Service (PTCAS).
+To help you prepare for applying to programs, we have compiled a list of schools with information including GPA and observation hour requirements from the Physical Therapy Centralized Application Service (PTCAS).
 Additionally, you can check out our GRE requirement page.

 Arcadia University